 Little remains of the mill today, though according to Our Warwickshire, the location of the mill wheel and the leat and tail race are still visible, which fits what can be seen via Google Earth.
 It says the mill was converted to silk spinning in the 1820s.

 As far as I can work out, it is likely that Mary Ann would have been taken by her mother to see if the mill would take on the wee lass at anything from eight to ten years old.
 Initially, she would have been involved in knotting threads when they broke and/or winding silk threads from cocoons onto bobbins.
-Aged twelve she might have been moved on the more difficult tasks, such as such as cleaning silk thread, and doubling several threads together.
+Aged twelve she might have been moved on to more difficult tasks, such as cleaning silk thread, and doubling several threads together.
 At fourteen many advanced to winding and warping threads for the weavers.
 Presumably, then this is what Mary Ann was doing aged fourteen in 1851.
 At sixteen many learned to weave.

 So, how important was the silk mill to employment in Ryton-on-Dunsmore in 1851?
 Analysis of the census for the parish shows that the total population was 520, including 50 scholars and 267 (51%) people in work.
 In other places I have looked the working population was generally about one third, so Ryton seems to have been pretty busy.
 Indeed, the range of occupations is very broad, which suggests a thriving, busy place.

-Of those in work the majority were engaged in farming (68%) with just 27 (18%) in silk, most of whom were sixteen, see table below.
+Of those in work the majority were engaged in farming (68%) with just 27 (18%) in silk, most of whom were under sixteen, see table below.

 There were a range of jobs specified.
 There were silk winders aged 9 and 10, boys and girls, and females aged 14 and 18.
 Two boys aged 11 and 12 were silk washers.
 There were silk throwers aged 11 and 12 (boys) and one woman of 20.
 There was one silk packer, a woman of 25 years.
 This more or less fits the sort of progression I have learned about.